 Schools are required to share the following information at the start of each school year: "It is unlawful for students to possess or use any weapon on school property.
 Students who have or use a weapon on school property will be suspended from school, and the police will be notified of the incident.
 A weapon is any object designed to harm another physically or an object which is used in a way that can physically harm another.
 This school is committed to providing each of you with a safe environment, and we will do all we can do carry out that responsibility, including, if necessary, conducting searches of student lockers."

 One Call Now:

-In the coming weeks, the person designated on your child’s emergency contact form as primary caregiver, will receive One Call Now messages if your child has been marked absent for the first 2 or more periods of the school day.
-This call is automated and it is possible that if a child enters school later in the day or doesn’t check-in with their first and second period teachers, the call could occur in error.
+Beginning this week the person designated on your child’s emergency contact form as primary caregiver, will receive One Call Now messages if your child has been marked absent for the first 2 or more periods of the school day.
+This text is automated and it is possible that if a child enters school later in the day or doesn’t check-in with their first and second period teachers, the call could occur in error.

-As always, please feel free to call our front office if you feel you have received a phone call in error.
+As always, please feel free to call our front office if you feel you have received a text in error.

 FCPS Bus Delay Information:

 A quick and easy resource to check if your child's bus is delayed is to visit https://apps.fcps.org/transdelay/ This site is updated in real-time to reflect any bus delays.

 Are you interested in volunteering at TMS?
 If so, all volunteers must complete the virtual training each year linked here.
 Please note this must be completed to chaperone field trips.
 Please reach out to Shannon Ingram with questions/concerns.